City Leader, All Stars Project of Chicago

 Beginning in 1992, Mr. Horton's pro bono work with the All Stars Project included being part of the fundraising team and serving as the Castillo Theatre's Assistant Managing Director for 15 years.
 He served on the ASP Board of Directors from 2004 to 2011 and was a member of the Finance and Audit Committee.
 In 2011, Mr. Horton joined the staff of the All Stars Project of NJ as the Managing Director of the Scott Flamm Center for Afterschool Development, which opened in March of 2013.
 Mr. Horton leads the operations and production management for all areas of the NJ project.

 City Leader, All Stars Project of Dallas

 Growing up in Bed-Stuy Brooklyn, New York City, Antoine Joyce first joined All Stars as a youth performer in 1991 and quickly became a talented youth leader.
 After years of performing and conducting outreach to communities and schools as a volunteer, he joined the All Stars staff in 1997 and rose to the position of National Producer of the All Stars Talent Show Network.
 He was instrumental in developing new All Stars programs in Newark and San Francisco/Oakland and fostering the development of affiliates in Boston, Atlanta, Los Angeles and Amsterdam.

 A gifted performer and public speaker, Antoine has also served as the emcee for ASP's national galas and has spoken at international conferences in Canada, Mexico and Vienna.
 In early 2004 Mr. Joyce co-created and co-directed the All Stars Hip-Hop Cabaret in 2004 and later founded a music management company which managed a 20-country tour for DJ Grandmaster Flash.
 In 2008, he took the job as Development Officer and co-led a team of eight that raised $1.5 million for All Stars programs each year.
-With direct knowledge of how to implement the full suite of All Stars programs - and personal knowledge of how they can change lives allowed him to be a perfect choice for the expansion of the All Stars Project to Dallas in the Fall of 2013.
+Antoine's direct knowledge of how to implement the full suite of All Stars programs - and personal knowledge of how they can change lives allowed him to be a perfect choice for the expansion of the All Stars Project to Dallas in the Fall of 2013.

 Elouise Joseph, M.D.